What is Atomic Research in UX?

 The final and most critical step in Atomic Research is understanding the broader implications of atomic insights and how they can inform design decisions.
 Synthesizing atomic data often requires a holistic view of the user experience, ensuring that even the smallest insights are considered in the context of the overall product strategy.

-In the next section, we’ll delve into the methods and best practices for conducting Atomic Research and how tools like UserBit can facilitate the effective management and synthesis of atomic insights.
+In the next section, we’ll understand the methods and best practices for conducting Atomic Research and how tools like UserBit can facilitate the effective management and synthesis of atomic insights.

 Conducting atomic research in UX: methods and best practices